mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-flask.markdown

 application's functionality, including URL rounting, [template configurations](/template-engines.html), and handling view functions.

+<a href="/flask-app-badrequest-examples.html">BadRequest</a>,
+<a href="/flask-app-headers-examples.html">Headers</a>,
+and <a href="/flask-app-immutabledict-examples.html">ImmutableDict</a>
+are several other callables with code examples from the same `flask.app` package.

-These subjects go along with the `Flask` code examples:
+You should read up on these subjects along with these `Flask` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [Flask](/flask.html) and [web framework](/web-frameworks.html) concepts